 By Denise Clark| Last Updated

-When asked about signs of caregiver "burnout" or stress, Shawn Hertz, of the Los Angeles Caregiver Resource Center says, "They become more resentful… there are quite a few red flags, and they cut across medical symptoms, physical symptoms, psychological symptoms and social symptoms.
-That’s the important thing to remember about stress: it doesn’t just affect one aspect of our lives.
-It affects all the major aspects of our lives that make us a whole person.”
+When asked about signs of caregiver burnout, Shawn Hertz of the Los Angeles Caregiver Resource Center says resentment is a common indicator.
+“There are quite a few red flags for burnout, including medical, physical, psychological and social symptoms,” Hertz points out.
+“That’s the important thing to remember about caregiver stress: it doesn’t just affect one aspect of your life.
+It affects all the major aspects of life that make you a whole person.”
 Being proactive about minimizing your burden and learning how to handle stress in a healthy way is crucial for succeeding as a caregiver.

 Why Counseling is a Necessity for Caregivers